Lepidodendron: Underground Structures

+Decay

 Different fossil genera have been described to name the various levels of decay in Lepidodendron bark fossils.
 The name Bergeria describes stems that have lost their epidermises, Aspidiariu is used when cushions have been removed by deep decay, and Knorria is used when the leaf cushions and the majority of cortical tissues has decayed, with a shallow "fluted" surface remaining.
 However, it has been suggested that these are more likely growth forms than preserved bark types, as entire fossilized trunks have been discovered with dissimilar forms; if decay is assumed to be constant throughout the trunk, then different forms indicate growth rather than levels of decay.
-It is likely that the trunk of Lepidodendron trees were subject to the growth forms Knorria, Aspidiaria, and Bergeria progressing up the trunk, respectively.
+It is likely that the trunk of Lepidodendron lycopsids were subject to the growth forms Knorria, Aspidiaria, and Bergeria progressing up the trunk, respectively.

-Reproduction

-Lepidodendron species had a life cycle of 10 to 15 years composed of a growth cycle, in which the trees grew to a predetermined height, and a subsequent reproductive cycle, in which the trees produced reproductive organs, after which the trees died, similar to the life cycle of a Mauna Kea silversword.

-Rather than reproduce with seeds, Lepidodendron trees reproduced with spores.
+Growth and reproduction

+During the early stages of growth, Lepidodendron grew as single, unbranched trunk, with leaves growing out of the scale leaf bases (cushions).
+Towards the end of the lycopod growth, the leaves on the lower part of the trunk were shed, and in Lepidodendron, the upper part of the trunk dichotomously branched into a crown.
+The rate of growth of arborescent lycophytes is disputed, some authors contended that they had a rapid life cycle, growing to their maximum size and dying in only 10 to 15 years, while other authors argue that these growth rates were overestimated.
+Rather than reproduce with seeds, Lepidodendron lycopsids reproduced with spores.
 The spores were stored in sporangia situated on fertile stems that grew on or near the main trunk.
 The fertile stems grew together in cone-like structures that clustered at the tips of branches.

 Distribution

-The lack of growth rings and of dormant buds indicate no seasonal growth patterns and modern plants with similar characteristics tend to grow in tropical conditions, but Lepidodendron species were distributed throughout subtropical conditions.
-The trees inhabited an extensive area compared to tropical flora of the same time period, with trees growing as far north as Spitsbergen and as far south as South America, in a latitudinal range of 120°.
+The lack of growth rings and dormant buds indicates no seasonal growth patterns, and modern plants with similar characteristics tend to grow in tropical conditions.
+However, Lepidodendron species were distributed throughout subtropical regions.
+The lycopsid inhabited an extensive area compared to tropical flora of the same time period, with lycopods growing as far north as Spitsbergen and as far south as South America, in a latitudinal range of 120°.

-Decline and extinction

-By the Mesozoic era, the giant lycopsids had died out and were replaced by conifers as well as smaller quillworts.

-This may have been the result of competition from the emerging woody gymnosperms.
-Lepidodendron is one of the more common plant fossils found in Pennsylvanian-age (Late Carboniferous) rocks.
-They are closely related to other extinct lycopsid genera, Sigillaria and Lepidendropsis.
+Extinction

+In Euramerica, Lepidodendron became extinct at the end of the Carboniferous, as part of a broader pattern of ecological change, including the increasing dominance of seed plants in lowland wetland forests, and increasingly arid-adapted vegetation across western Pangea.
+However, in the Cathaysia region comprising what is now China, wet tropical environmental conditions continued to prevail, with Lepidodendron (in its broad sense) only becoming extinct around the end of the Permian, around 252 million years ago, as a result of the extreme environmental disturbance caused by the Permian-Triassic extinction event.